SJersin/CustomsQueueBot/README.md

 # Release Notes:

   0.8.1

-  1.Renamed "Newest" to "New" which combined the functionality of "Next" and "Newest" commands.
+  1. Renamed "Newest" to "New" which combined the functionality of "Next" and "Newest" commands.

-  2.Added a 'maximum number of players to be pulled' setting in the bot config.
+  2. Added a 'maximum number of players to be pulled' setting in the bot config.
 This is mostly to allow for numeric passwords.
 Default is 10.

-  3.Began implementing logging services with Serilog.
+  3. Began implementing logging services with Serilog.
 Why not, right?

   0.7.1
   1. Added a minimum number of games to play setting in the bot config.
 Defaults to 2.